okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 * [`/oauth2/v1/clients`](/docs/api/resources/oauth-clients.html#register-new-client) returned an incorrect resource URI in the response header.
 (OKTA-131891)

-* `/oauth2/v1/clients` returned HTTP status code 200 rather than 201 when creating a client successfully.
-(OKTA-128839)

-* `/oauth2/v1/clients/{clientId}` returned HTTP status code 404 rather than 401 when it did not find the specified client.
-(OKTA-130804, OKTA-130848)

 ### Does Your Org Have This Change Yet?